AndrewSmithDev/component-object-model/README.md

 ## Conclusion

 Extracting the component interactions and queries into a separate "Component Object Model" (COM) class can provide numerous benefits when testing React components.
-This separation leads to increased reusability of the same component interactions across multiple tests, reducing the need for repetitive code.
+This separation allows for the reuse of interactions across multiple tests, reducing the need for repetitive code.
 As a result, updating the component becomes a smoother process, since only the COM needs to be updated, instead of each individual test.

-By abstracting the implementation details of the component into a distinct class, the test code becomes more concise and easy to read, making it easier for developers to comprehend and maintain the test suite.
-The simplified structure of the test code helps keep the testing suite organized and efficient, making it easier to identify and fix any potential bugs.
+Also, by abstracting the implementation details of the component into a distinct class, the test code becomes more concise and easy to read, making it easier for developers to comprehend and maintain the test suite.
+This simplicity makes it easier to identify and fix any potential bugs.
 This leads to a more streamlined and manageable testing process, ultimately resulting in higher-quality software.

 ## Bonus